 The candidate’s choice of elective discipline does not limit the CPA’s area of practice.
 The new model exam is scheduled to be held for the first time in January 2024.

-Discuss More about Corporate Accounting in Our Community
+Discuss more about Corporate Accounting News in Our Community

-Looking to learn more about corporate accounting?
+Looking to learn more about the latest corporate accounting new?
 Controllers Council is a national community and platform of Controllers, Accounting and Finance professionals focused on accounting best practices, information and resources, recognition and networking.
 Membership has many features and benefits to propel your career and expertise, and to be an active participant in our exciting community.
-Discuss topics like the CPA licensure and more in our forum.
+Discuss topics like corporate accounting news and more in our forum.
 Become a member today.